What if awakening.

 There is no focus point.

-And this can be quite unsettling,
+And this can be.

-Or difficult to get the head around,
+Quite unsettling i suppose or difficult to get the head around.

 What am I doing?